luane-aquino/helloworld-libreoffice-extension/README.md

 # helloworld-libreoffice-extension
 Hello World LibreOffice extension (helloworld.oxt) - Adds a button to standand toolbar of LibreOffice Calc, when button is clicked, a dialog with "Hello, World!" shows.
+It has also a [Tutorial](https://wiki.documentfoundation.org/Create_a_Hello_World_LibreOffice_extension).

 <div align="center">
   <img src="result.png">